 RECOMMENDATION: Every student with hearing loss should be tested for pragmatic language deficits.
 The 18 older age (4-5 years) items of the Pragmatics Checklist can be completed as a screening measure by families for children with hearing loss ages 5, 6 and 7 (kindergarten through grade 2) prior to school entry or in the first couple of weeks of school.
 Once the classroom teacher has observed the student 6 weeks or longer, the PLSI can be given to determine pragmatic language behavior issues.
 If a child is identified as having pragmatic language behavior issues in the classroom, the SLDT can be given to define the pragmatic language deficit.
 In addition, the teacher of the deaf/hard of hearing can consider the social communication skills represented on the Checklist of Socio-Pragmatic Language Behaviors for Students with Sensory Impairment for student planning and monitoring of progress.
 Share Improving Your Child’s Social Skills with families.

 Grades 3 – 12

-RECOMMENDATION: That the classroom teacher annually complete the Pragmatic Language Skills Inventory for children in grades 3-6 or the Pragmatic Language Observation Scale for students in grades 3-12.
+RECOMMENDATION: That the classroom teacher annually complete the Pragmatic Language Skills Inventory for children in grades 3-6.
 The Social Language Development Test can be used to further diagnose the pragmatic language deficit that has been identified by these teacher checklists.
 An increasing number of students with hearing loss are not being identified as eligible upon school age, using a standard battery of language assessments.
 The results can also be used to support the referral of a student with hearing loss for educational assessment who was found to be previously ineligible.
 As part of that assessment an instrument specific to evaluating pragmatic language and valid comparison of results to normative performance can/should be performed.